 You may know actor Ian McShane from his incredible work on the tragically short-lived Deadwood, but the British thespian will soon make his mark on another critically-adored HBO series with an undisclosed role on the sixth season of Game of Thrones.

 Unfortunately, the bulk of McShane's previous TV experience took place in the days before Internet sleuths would eagerly pick apart an actor's every word in search of spoilers, so he's not terribly adept at keeping a freakin' lid on it:

-HBO is so concerned about keeping information from Thrones Season 6 from going public that they're refusing to send the customary pre-season screeners to critics for fear of leaks.
+HBO is so concerned about preventing information about Thrones Season 6 from going public that they're refusing to send the customary pre-season screeners to critics for fear of leaks.

 But the insane level of secrecy hasn't kept ol' Al Swearengen up there from spilling the beans in a number of different interviews, so read no further if you want to be surprised by the goings-on in Westeros next month.
 Spoilers are coming:

 “I can give you like one hint," McShane says in the clip above, mistakenly thinking that he's being cagey.

 "My character is like an ex-warrior who’s become a peacenik.
 So I have this group, a peaceful, sort of like a cult, peaceful tribe, who have brought back — I bring back a much-loved character everybody’s thinking is dead.
 So, I’ll leave it at that."

 Now, the obvious conclusion to draw here is that McShane's character brings Jon Snow back to life, because let's face it - Jon Snow is coming back to life one way or another.

 But comments that McShane made in a different interview (Yes, dude's already dropped spoilers during multiple promotional appearances.), suggest that might not be the case: